 Treatment for Teenagers With Drug or Alcohol Addictions

-Behind the numbers are compelling reasons why teenagers are turning to drug and alcohol addiction.
+Behind the numbers are compelling reasons why teenagers turn to drug and alcohol addiction.
 Only one out of three teenagers ever are approached by a parent to talk about drug or alcohol addiction and prevention.
-What parents might come to understand in the wake of such discussions is that teenagers are seeking emotional and psychological release through alcohol and drug use.
+Parents might come to understand in the wake of such discussions that teenagers are seeking emotional and psychological release through alcohol and drug use.

 In fact, studies in the 21st century have already revealed reasons for teenage drug and alcohol addiction in their own words, with boredom, depression, peer pressure, social rejection, and academic pressures cited as the main reasons for use.

 Because these reasons are largely emotional and psychological at heart, they require more than standard onsite detox to treat.
 Individualized therapy by counselors who relate to—instead of alienate—teenagers is an integral part of any teenage drug and alcohol rehabilitation program.
 Many teens can benefit from holistic inpatient addiction rehab that focuses on their entire person—mind, soul, and body—rather than simply pushing them through a generic agenda.

 Additionally, individualized counseling sessions can provide teens with a private and safe forum to open up and explore the root causes of their addiction—rather than doing so in a less-than-confidential group setting.
 With natural detox and around approach, alcohol and drug rehab for teenagers will not only reintroduce them to sobriety but give them the tools for future success, peace, and self-esteem to tackle life’s adventures.

 Call Passages Addiction Treatment Centers today if you or a loved one is battling an addiction to drugs and alcohol.
 Our admissions department is available 24/7 and can be reached directly by calling our toll-free number (888) 397-0112.
 We look forward to speaking with you soon.